Augie Donatelli: Life and career

 Donatelli was noted for having perhaps the most dramatic ejection gesture in baseball.
 In a 1952 game between the New York Giants and St. Louis Cardinals, Donatelli ejected the Giants' Bob Elliott for arguing a called strike two, then ejected Elliott's replacement Bobby Hofman for disputing a called third strike.
 He was part of the crew on May 2, 1954, when Stan Musial hit five home runs in a doubleheader; he was behind the plate in the first game, when Musial hit three of the five.
 Donatelli was also in the umpiring crew for the May 30, 1956, doubleheader between the Braves and Chicago Cubs, in which the teams combined for a record 15 home runs; the Braves' Bobby Thomson hit a pair in each game, and Hank Aaron and Eddie Mathews each homered in both contests as well.
 He also umpired in the April 30, 1961, game in which Willie Mays hit four home runs.

 Donatelli is widely regarded as having been a primary force in the creation of the first umpires' union, the Major League Umpires Association, in 1964.
 He lost his position as crew chief immediately afterward, though NL president Warren Giles denied that Donatelli's involvement with the union was the cause.

-Following Game 7 of the 1967 World Series, Donatelli was seen running off the field from his position at third base with the hats of two members of the victorious St. Louis Cardinals in his hands.
+Immediately following the final out of Game 7 of the 1967 World Series, Donatelli ran off the field from his position at third base with the caps of Dal Maxvill and Julián Javier of the victorious Cardinals in his hands.
 The picture was picked up by the Associated Press and ran in newspapers from coast to coast the next day.

 Donatelli's final game behind the plate came in Game 2 of the 1973 World Series between the New York Mets and Oakland Athletics.
 Donatelli was involved in a controversial play when he called the Mets' Bud Harrelson out when he tried to score from third base on a fly ball by Félix Millán in the top of the 10th inning with the score tied at 6–6.
 Replays showed that Harrelson avoided the tag of Athletics catcher Ray Fosse.
 Willie Mays, playing in his final season in baseball, pleaded his case in front of Donatelli, and soon the argument was joined by Mets manager Yogi Berra and Harrelson.
 Berra described the call as a "damn joke".
 The Mets went on to win the game 10–7 in 12 innings, due to two errors in the 12th by Oakland second baseman Mike Andrews.

-Donatelli died in his sleep at age 75 at his home in St. Petersburg, Florida, and was buried at Bay Pines National Cemetery in Bay Pines, Florida.
+Donatelli died in his sleep at age 76 at his home in St. Petersburg, Florida, and was buried at Bay Pines National Cemetery in Bay Pines, Florida.